WPHT: Merger with Westinghouse

 The CBS/Westinghouse merger completed a year later, and 1210 was now a sister station to its long-time rival, KYW.
 With this move, the higher-rated KYW became the flagship station of CBS Radio's Philadelphia cluster.
 Finding it a losing battle to continue to compete with WIP, CBS soon began to phase out its existing sports talk programming through the summer of 1996.

 Finally, on August 23, the station went all-talk once again as WPTS, calls switched merely a month later to avoid radio diary confusion with WPST to the north in Trenton, New Jersey, landing on WPHT instead.
 Only a year later, WIP became a sister station to WPHT when CBS merged with its owner, Infinity Broadcasting Corporation, which was then part of Viacom.

 Entercom ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 Entercom already owned numerous radio stations around the country and wanted to add the CBS stations to its portfolio.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.
 In 2021, Entercom changed its name to Audacy, Inc.

 In 2020, WPHT host Ken Matthews was named one of the 100 most important talk radio show hosts (the "Heavy Hundred") in America by TALKERS Magazine.

+WPHT's longtime association with CBS ended in 2026, when CBS News Radio was shut down.
+The station then became an affiliate of ABC News Radio.